The Pomeranian Husky, also known as a Pomsky, has a reputation as one of the designer dog breeds.

 Compatibility with Families

-If not socialized from a young age this can develop into small dog syndrome, meaning they’ll become over protective and feisty with strangers.
+If not socialized from a young age this can develop into small dog syndrome, meaning a Pomeranian Husky will become overprotective and feisty with strangers.

-Early socializing is key for this breed getting along with children, dogs and other animals.
+Early socializing is key for this designer dog breed to get along with small children, dogs, and other animals.
 Especially if they grow up with children or other dogs, it is important they learn how to interact with each other.

-A well socialized furry friend will happily play with both children and dogs.
+A well-socialized Pomeranian Husky, particularly one from a reputable breeder will happily play with both children and dogs.

 Pomeranian Husky Size & Appearance